Cat Adoption Process

 Once an adoption is finalized, any remaining applicants will be notified by email that the cat is no longer available.
 At that point, we encourage you to revisit the Available Cats & Kittens page to see if another cat would be a good fit for you.

 An adoption counseling session is the last step to finalizing your adoption.
 At this session, we’ll talk in detail about the cat you applied for and you can ask us questions to make sure the cat you selected is the right fit for you.
 We’ll also share general cat care info and discuss CAT’s adoption policies.
-(Please note that this session does not include a “meet and greet” with the cat—if you want to meet cats in-person, you can schedule a shelter visit or stop by one of our our offsite adoption centers.)
+(Please note that this session does not include a “meet and greet” with the cat—if you want to meet cats in-person, you can schedule a visit to our shelter visit or one of our our offsite adoption centers.)

 Once the adoption is fully agreed upon, this session ends with signing the adoption contract and paying the adoption fee.
 You will then schedule time to pick up your new pet!